Alex Murdaugh will spend the rest of his life in prison for killing his wife and son

 Prosecutors had argued Murdaugh's motive was to distract and delay investigations into his growing financial problems.
 They homed in on a history of deceit, arguing he stole millions of dollars from his former clients and law firm and lied to cover his tracks -- theft and lies that Murdaugh admitted in court.

-The defense after the verdict asked for a mistrial, but Judge Clifton Newman denied it, saying the jury had gotten enough time to consider the evidence -- and the evidence of guilt was "overwhelming."
+The defense after the verdict asked for a mistrial, but Newman denied it, saying the jury had gotten enough time to consider the evidence -- and the evidence of guilt was "overwhelming."

-The judge will likely consider two main factors when deciding the sentence: the nature and the gravity of the crime, including that Murdaugh murdered his own family members, legal experts told CNN Thursday night.

-And some of what the judge said Thursday could foreshadow the sentence, legal experts said.

 'The evidence was clear,' juror says